dannsam/xenko-docs/manual/physics/colliders.md

 PhysicsComponent.UpdatePhysicsTransformation();
 ```

-## Rigid bodies
+### Rigid bodies

 Rigid bodies move based on physical forces applied to them, such gravity and collisions.
 Typical rigid bodies are boxes, balls, furniture, and so on — objects that are pushed, pulled, and knocked around, and also have effects on other rigid bodies they collide with.

 ### Kinematic rigid bodies

-By default, rigid bodies are moved only by the forces acting on them, such as gravity and collisions.
-However, sometimes you want to give them some specific movement.
-For example, you could have an elevator move up and down (controlled in a script via its Transform property) rather than have other objects push and pull it.
+Sometimes you want to move rigid bodies in a specific way rather than have other objects move them.
+For example, you might control an elevator with a script, via its Transform property, rather than have other objects push and pull it.
 This is a **kinematic** rigid body.

 Although kinematic rigid bodies aren't moved by physics, other objects can still collide with them.
 In the case of the elevator, for example, objects placed inside won't fall through the elevator floor.

 ![Kinematic elevator](media/kinematic-elevator-1.png)

-To make a rigid-body collider kinematic, in the **Property grid**, under the component properties, select **Is kinematic** in the **Rigidbody**.
+To make a rigid body kinematic, in the **Property grid**, under the **Rigidbody** component properties, select **Is kinematic**.

-### Scripting kinematic rigid bodies
+#### Scripting kinematic rigid bodies
-You can script the _is kinematic_ property to turn on and off on certain events.
+You can script the **Is kinematic** property to turn on and off on certain events.
 For example, imagine our kinematic elevator's suspension cables are cut.
-You can script the _is kinematic_ property to change to _false_ when this happens.
-The elevator becomes subject to the usual forces of physics, and plummets.
+You can script the **is kinematic** property to change to _false_ when this happens.
+The elevator becomes subject to the usual forces of physics, and falls.

 ![Kinematic elevator with objects](media/kinematic-elevator-2.png)

-## Characters
+### Characters

-**Character** components are used for entities which need to respond to user input (eg player characters) but also interact with other colliders.
-Player characters without the Character component will pass through other colliders.
+**Character** components are used for entities which need to respond to user [input](../input/index.md) (eg player characters), but also interact with other colliders (eg bump into things).
+Player characters without the Character component will pass through objects.

 > [!Note]
-> Entities with the character component can only be moved with `SetVelocity`, `Jump` and `Teleport`.
+> Entities with the character component can only be moved with SetVelocity, Jump, and Teleport.

 ## Add a collider component to an entity